 - I Am Groot, a series of original shorts staring the fan-favorite baby tree

-On the feature film side of the MCU, new announcements included confirmation that Rachel McAdams will return for Doctor Strange and the Multiverse of Madness, which will officially tie in with Wandavision and the third Spider-Man film.
+On the feature film side of the MCU, new announcements included confirmation that Rachel McAdams will return for Doctor Strange in the Multiverse of Madness, which will officially tie in with Wandavision and the third Spider-Man film.
 Christian Bale is joining Thor: Love and Thunder as villain Gorr the God Butcher, and the next Ant-Man and The Wasp movie will be called Ant-Man and The Wasp: Quantumania.
 Marvel also officially confirmed that it will not recast Chadwick Boseman’s Black Panther for the upcoming Black Panther 2, “honoring Chadwick Boseman’s legacy and portrayal of T’Challa.”

 Finally, the Fantastic Four are heading to the MCU (!!!!).
 Jon Watts is on board to direct this new adaptation for Marvel Studios.